aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-fields/_index.md

 ## Inserting Fields using DOM

 You can also insert various types of fields using [Aspose.Words Document Object Model (DOM)](/words/java/aspose-words-document-object-model/).
+In this section, we will look at a few examples.

 ### Inserting Merge Field into a Document using DOM